JeffreyMcBride/Courses-JavaScript/JavaScript and TypeScript Development.md

-> # **Course Name:  JavaScript Web Browser Development**
+> # **Course Name:  JavaScript and TypeScript Development**
 > ## **Duration:  5 Days**
 > ## **Prerequisites:  HTML, CSS and Programming Experience**

 ## **Course Overview**
-This course teaches using the JavaScript / ECMAScript language for web based application development.
-It covers not only the JavaScript language syntax, but does so in relation to developing applications using HTTP, HTML, CSS, and Web Browsers.
+This course teaches using the JavaScript / ECMAScript language combined with TypeScript for application development.
+It does not define what type of development, such as Web Browser or node.js, it concentrates on the JavaScript language syntax and where TypeScript fits into that syntax.

 ## **Course Topics**

 <!-- Day 1 -->
-### **Overview of JavaScript Development**
+### **Overview of JavaScript and TypeScript Development**
 * ECMAScript vs JavaScript
 * JavaScript Compared to Other Programming Languages
 * JavaScript Engines
 * Web based JavaScript Development
 * Other types of JavaScript Development
+* TypeScript Development
-* Challenges of Learning JavaScript
+* TypeScript is a Superset of JavaScript functionality
+* Transpiling TypeScript

 ### **Setting up the Development Environment**
 * JavaScript Engines